-The Honorable Maxine Waters Chair, Subcommittee on Housing and Community Development House Financial Services Committee Washington, DC 20515 The Honorable Judy Biggert Ranking Member, Subcommittee on Housing and Community Development House Financial Services Committee Washington, DC 20515
+The Honorable Barney Frank Chairman House Financial Services Committee Washington, DC 20515 The Honorable Spencer Bachus Ranking Member House Financial Services Committee Washington, DC 20515

-Dear Chair Waters and Ranking Member Biggert:
+Dear Chairman Frank and Ranking Member Bachus:

-RE: URGE OPPOSITION TO MULTIPLE PERIL INSURANCE ACT OF 2007
+RE: URGE OPPOSITION TO MULTIPLE PERIL INSURANCE ACT

-This afternoon, the Subcommittee on Housing and Community Development is holding a hearing on the Multiple Peril Insurance Act of 2007 (H.R.
-920), which would significantly expand the National Flood Insurance Program (NFIP) to require it to make coverage for both flood and wind losses available to homeowners at non-subsidized rates.
+The Consumer Federation of America urges you to oppose the Multiple Peril Insurance Act (H.R.
+1264) when it is marked up this week.
+This bill would significantly expand the National Flood Insurance Program (NFIP) to require it to make coverage for both flood and wind losses available to homeowners at non-subsidized rates.
 The legislation is, unfortunately, the wrong solution to the very significant problems that homeowners in coastal areas have had in recent years in obtaining and keeping wind coverage and settling wind claims.

 H.R.
-920 would vest the monumental task of developing and administering a system of multi-peril home insurance with a government program that is wholly mismanaged and is already subsidizing unwise construction in flood plains despite instructions from Congress to make the program actuarially sound.
+1264 would vest the monumental task of developing and administering a system of multi-peril home insurance with a government program that is wholly mismanaged and is already subsidizing unwise construction in flood plains despite instructions from Congress to make the program actuarially sound.
 There is currently no plan in place to reduce possible wind damage on homes that the government would insure.
 This means that, despite requirements in the bill that attempt to assure proper land use planning, further subsidization of unwise construction is likely.
-Moreover, requiring one of the most incompetent federal agencies in recent history -- the Federal Emergency Management Agency (FEMA) -- to supervise the adjustment of both flood and wind claims - could be a recipe for disaster for many homeowners and taxpayers.
+Moreover, requiring one of the most incompetent federal agencies in recent history -- the Federal Emergency Management Agency (FEMA) -- to supervise the adjustment of both flood and wind claims - would be a recipe for disaster for many homeowners and taxpayers.